 You’ve probably heard this referred to as organic rankings or organic search results.

-Here’s how SEO blog Moz.com breaks down the three components of SEO:
+Here’s how the SEO blog Moz.com breaks down the three components of SEO and what makes it work:

 Quality of Traffic